fm94/yolov3-from-scratch/README.md

 Current FPS: <del>0.5, 0.82</del> 0.84

+# Test it With Your Images
+If you want to play with the code a bit then:
+- clone the repo
+- run `python detect_image.py --images <path to your image or folder with many images>`
+- The weights are already included and will be automatically loaded

+I'll be working on optimizing the code to improve the FPS which will then be used for online object detection .... for videos.

 # Comments
 The idea is to build a CNN that takes images split into a 13x13 boxes and outputs a feature map of the same size with with depth B * (5 + C) -> B is is the max number of bounding boxes per section, C is the number of classes and 5 are x,w,h,b, and confidence (objectivness).
 Thus, per output box we have o = [tx,ty,tw,th,p,c0,...cn]
 - we use 416x416 input images with stride 32 thus, the output is 13x13 --total--> 13x13x(Bx(5+C)).